 I don’t know folks.
-The team dug into paf.com this week and came up amused as a result of the entertainment, but at a loss why the word lottery is even included.
-PAF is an online site for people to play slots, bingo, casino, poker, betting and yes, lotteries.
+The team dug into paf.com this week and came up amused as a result of the entertainment, but at a loss why the word lottery is even included?
+PAF is an online site for people to play slots, bingo, casino, poker, betting, and yes, lotteries.
 Now don’t go there looking for the usual US Powerball or Euro Millions.
-PAF has their own games and there are only three.
-PAF actually stands for “Play among Friends” which is their tag line.
-Let’s go take a look.
+PAF has its games, and there are only three.
+PAF stands for “Play among Friends” which is their tagline.
+Let’s take a look.

 Games at Paf